-In this article, I will at least try to get you familiar with the exam format by exposing you to IB Biology past papers, both free and paid.
-I'll also share strategies on how best to use these IB Biology tests for your own exam prep.
+In this article, we'll get you familiar with the exam format by exposing you to IB Biology past papers.
+We'll also share strategies on how best to use these IB Biology tests for your own exam prep.

 Where to Find Free Past Papers